dkaslovsky/textnote/README.md

   textnote open [flags]

 Flags:
-      --copy string       date of note for copying sections (defaults to yesterday) -c, --copy-back uint    number of days back from today for copying from a note (ignored if copy flag is used) --date string       date for note to be opened (defaults to today) -d, --days-back uint    number of days back from today for opening a note (ignored if date or tomorrow flags are used) -x, --delete            delete sections after copy -h, --help              help for open
+      --copy string       date of note for copying sections (defaults to date of most recent note, cannot be used with copy-back flag)
+  -c, --copy-back uint    number of days back from today for copying from a note (cannot be used with copy flag)
+      --date string       date for note to be opened (defaults to today) -d, --days-back uint    number of days back from today for opening a note (cannot be used with date, tomorrow, or latest flags)
+  -x, --delete            delete sections after copy -h, --help              help for open
+  -l, --latest            specify the most recent dated note to be opened (cannot be used with date, days-back, or tomorrow flags)
-  -s, --section strings   section to copy (defaults to none) -t, --tomorrow          specify tomorrow as the date for note to be opened (ignored if date flag is used)
+  -s, --section strings   section to copy (defaults to none) -t, --tomorrow          specify tomorrow as the date for note to be opened (cannot be used with date, days-back, or latest flags)
 ```